owera/versa-framework/docs/quickstart.rst

 1. The first line just imports the library, if this raises a :exc:`ModuleNotFoundError` or :exc:`ImportError` then head on over to :ref:`installing` section to properly install.
-2. The second line imports the :doc:`Bot commands framework <./ext/commands/index>` which allows us to use the :class:`~versa.ext.commands.Bot` class to create our bot.
+2. The second line imports the :doc:`Bot commands framework <./ext/commands/index>` which allows us to use the :class:`~versacord.ext.commands.Bot` class to create our bot.
 3. After that, we will declare a constant called ``TESTING_GUILD_ID`` which will be used to identify the guild we want to use.
 This will allow us to test the command immediately in our server.
 Without this, we would have to wait up to an hour for the global command to register.
-4. Next, we create an instance of a :class:`~versa.ext.commands.Bot`.
+4. Next, we create an instance of a :class:`~versacord.ext.commands.Bot`.
 This bot is our connection to Discord.
-5. We then use the :meth:`bot.event <versa.ext.commands.Bot.event>` decorator to register an event.
+5. We then use the :meth:`bot.event <versacord.ext.commands.Bot.event>` decorator to register an event.
 This library has many :ref:`events <discord-api-events>`.
 Since this library is asynchronous, we do things in a "callback" style manner.

    A callback is essentially a function that is called when something happens.
 In our case, the :func:`on_ready` event is called when the bot has finished logging in and setting things up.
-6. Next, we use the :meth:`bot.slash_command <versa.ext.commands.Bot.slash_command>` decorator to register a slash command.
+6. Next, we use the :meth:`bot.slash_command <versacord.ext.commands.Bot.slash_command>` decorator to register a slash command.
    This decorator can take arguments for configuring the slash commands such as the description and guild IDs where you want the command to be registered.
-The callback of the slash command takes in an :class:`~versa.Interaction` object as a parameter which can be used to respond to the user.
+The callback of the slash command takes in an :class:`~versacord.Interaction` object as a parameter which can be used to respond to the user.
 In the callback, we use the method :meth:`Interaction.send` to reply.
 7. Finally, we run the bot with our login token.
 If you need help getting your token or creating a bot, look in the :ref:`discord-intro` section.